Skip to content

 XMTP_DB_ENCRYPTION_KEYDatabase encryption key for the local database (32 bytes, hex)XMTP_DB_ENCRYPTION_KEY=0xabcd...1234

-Using the environment variables, you can setup your agent in just a few lines of code:
+Using the environment variables, you can set up your agent in just a few lines of code:

 Generate random keys